- The lifespan of yellow and black Labradors is longer than chocolate Labs by 10%.

 On average, a Labrador Retriever will have a lifespan of about 12 to 12 1/2 years.
 Recent studies have suggested the yellow and black Labs will live longer than chocolate Labradors, which only live to 10.7 years on average.
 As with any dog, his diet, as well as inherited diseases and healthcare, will influence his lifespan.

+Labs are one of the most popular dog breeds and I perfectly understand why.
+They are friendly, loyal, and highly intelligent, so it’s no wonder that many pet parents want to know how how long their furry friends are going to be in their lives.
 Remember that this lifespan isn’t a guarantee for every Lab since some live a lot longer than just 12 while some don’t even make it to 10.
-There are two important factors that help to influence how long dogs live – and they impact a Labrador’s life expectancy as well as the lifespan of any canine.
+As I alway remind pet parents, there are two important factors that help to influence how long dogs live—and they impact a Labrador’s life expectancy as well as the lifespan of any canine.
 These factors include the genetic information that your dog has inherited from his parents as well as all the other events that will happen to your dog over his life including disease, accidents, and injury.

 How Long Will A Labrador Retriever Live?

 The statistics for lifespans are often pretty inaccurate and sometimes based on information that is outdated.
 Fortunately, now we have a lot more data than we used to from scientific studies.
-Studies have placed the average age for a Labrador at 12 years, but this information is also evolving with some evidence that the Labrador Retriever lifespan might be increasing.
+Studies have placed the average Labrador lifespan at 12 years, but this information is also evolving with some evidence that the Labrador Retriever lifespan might be increasing.

 How Do You Help Your Labrador Retriever Live A Long Life?